-Bacevich, a College of Arts & Sciences professor of international relations and of history turns 67 next month.
+Bacevich, a Pardee School of Global Studies professor of international relations and history professor at the College of Arts & Sciences, turned 67 this month.
 He will retire as of August 31, but he won’t vanish completely.
 His MOOC on the Middle East will launch in the fall, requiring him to be available online to students.
 He’ll also continue his participation in a history department lecture series–study group in the coming academic year.

 “My wife and I like living in New England, so we’re staying here.
 We aren’t going to Florida,” he says.